cloudblue/django-rql/README.md

-    DISTINCT - Boolean flag, that specifies if queryset must always be DISTINCT SELECT - Boolean flag, that specifies if Filter Class supports select operations and queryset optimizations OPENAPI_SPECIFICATION - Python class that renders OpenAPI specification
+    DISTINCT - Boolean flag, that specifies if queryset must always be DISTINCT SELECT - Boolean flag, that specifies if Filter Class supports select operations and queryset optimizations OPENAPI_SPECIFICATION - Python class that renders OpenAPI specification MAX_ORDERING_LENGTH_IN_QUERY - Integer max allowed number of provided ordering filters in query ordering expression ALLOWED_ORDERING_PERMUTATIONS_IN_QUERY - Set of tuples of strings to specify a set of allowed ordering permutations

     Filters can be set in two ways:
         1) string (default settings are calculated from ORM)